Why educational institutions should develop Esports programs – and how to start

 Teaching students and building character

 Esports isn’t just a way for students to earn future career opportunities.
 Like any degree, it won’t guarantee to land a job in the future.
 However, Esports provides so much more than just possible employment.
 Like sports, Esports is a great way to build a community and teach students life lessons and skills.
 Competitively, students need to spend many hours a day building team chemistry, come up with revolutionary and unique strategies, and build mental fortitude to succeed in tournaments.
 Administratively, students will need to learn anything from creating an Esports organization.
 For example, from running weekly events, managing the team, learning how to market, running tournaments, contacting rival schools for participation, and finding sponsors.
 They will also need to build a community where students can bond together and create lasting friendships.
 Unlike other extracurricular activities, since Esports programs are in such a young and early stage, students are at the forefront of developing the scene.
 Not only are they heavily involved in building Esports from the ground up, but the students are also succeeding in doing so.

 Current scholastic Esports programs

 Many schools around the United States and the globe have already recognized the flourishing Esports industry.
 They have already started to make their move to coalesce Esports into their school.
 In the United States, many colleges are implementing school-backed varsity teams with scholarship opportunities.
 This list includes schools like the University of California – Irvine, Maryville University, and Miami University-Oxford.
 The road doesn’t stop there either.
 Many colleges have also added Esports-related majors and degrees like Ohio State University, Becker College, and the University of Texas Arlington in the USA, and the University of Chichester, Staffordshire University, and Nottingham Trent University in the UK.
 Furthermore, Oxford University is working with Tencent – the owner of Riot Games – “to host tournaments and offer courses to students to increase the profile of Esports and foster talent.”

 Would you like to learn more about effective strategies to develop an Esports program in your school?
-Continue reading this article by registering to our exclusive Esports Area.
+Find the second part of this article inside our training library.